 06/02/19How to avoid scammers

 Scamming, phishing and fraudulent activity are often targeted towards the elderly.
 Official statistics show that 53% of over 65s have fallen victim to scams.
 Consequently, they are left feeling isolated, embarrassed and upset that they hadn’t recognised sooner they were being scammed.
-So,
+So, we’ve created the following list from leading experts on how to prevent and advise you and your loved ones to stay safe online.

 Preventative measures and points of caution: